roc788/HomeAwayAssessment/README.md

 There should be a `src/test/groovy` and a `src/test/resources` directory.
 The groovy directory should contain all tests, Page classes, and Module classes.
 The resources directory should at least contain the `GebConfig.groovy` file.
 This file is ran before tests are run, and specifies what driver to use, what base url to use, and other Geb configurations.

-The build is setup to work with Firefox, Chrome and Internet Explorer.
+The build is setup to work with Firefox and Chrome.
 References to these browsers are found in the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

 ## Test Pre-requisites and assumptions